 Sociology is the study of society.
-But how exactly do sociologists go about doing studying society – and even more fundamentally, what in fact is ‘society’?
+But how exactly do sociologists go about doing this, and even more fundamentally, what infact is ‘society’?
 As you will discover in this module, these two questions are very closely related: what you think ‘society’ is will inevitably shape the way you go about investigating and trying to understand it.

 Is society something external to individuals, something that shapes our existence and sets limits on the kind of things we can do and the kind of people we can become?
 Are there rules governing human behaviour in the same way as there are rules governing phenomena in the natural world?
 If so, should the detached, objective methods of the natural sciences be employed in the study of society?